Bray Wyatt: The New Face of Fear (2014–2015)

-Return of The Wyatt Family (2015–2016)
+Revival of The Wyatt Family (2015–2016)

 At Money in the Bank on June 14, Wyatt interfered in the Money in the Bank ladder match and attacked Roman Reigns (who had defeated him in a qualification match on Raw) as Reigns was close to retrieving the briefcase.
 At Battleground on July 19, Wyatt defeated Reigns with the help of former Wyatt Family member Luke Harper, reforming the team (without the injured Erick Rowan who soon returned).
 At SummerSlam on August 23, Wyatt and Harper lost to Reigns and Ambrose.
 The following night on Raw, Wyatt introduced a new Wyatt Family member named Braun Strowman, who attacked Ambrose and Reigns.
 At Night of Champions on September 20, The Wyatt Family defeated Reigns, Ambrose and Jericho.
 At Hell in a Cell on October 25, Wyatt lost to Reigns in a Hell in a Cell match to end their feud; later that night The Wyatt Family attacked The Undertaker after his Hell in a Cell match with Brock Lesnar and carried him backstage, reigniting their feud.
 The next night on Raw, Wyatt was confronted by former rival Kane, who was attacked by the Wyatts and also carried backstage.
 On the November 9 episode of Raw, The Brothers of Destruction returned and attacked The Wyatt Family.
 At Survivor Series on November 22, Wyatt and Harper lost to The Brothers of Destruction.

-The Wyatt Family confronts The Rock at WrestleMania 32.
+The Wyatt Family (left, Rowan; center, Wyatt; right, Strowman) confronts The Rock at WrestleMania 32.

 At TLC: Tables, Ladders & Chairs on December 13, The Wyatt Family defeated Team ECW in an eight-man tag team elimination tables match.
 Wyatt and Luke Harper lost to Brock Lesnar at Roadblock on March 12 in a handicap match.
 At WrestleMania 32 on April 3, The Wyatt Family confronted The Rock, who defeated Rowan in an impromptu match in six seconds; the Wyatts were fended off by John Cena and The Rock.
 On the April 4 episode of Raw, The Wyatt Family attacked The League of Nations, starting an unexplained feud between the two factions and showing signs of a face turn.
 On April 13, during a match against Reigns at a live event in Italy, Wyatt suffered an injury to his right calf and was pulled off WWE's European tour.
 His injury prematurely ended the feud.
 The Wyatt Family returned on the June 20 episode of Raw, starting a feud with WWE Tag Team Champions The New Day, who interrupted Wyatt during his return speech, reverting the group back to heels.
 The New Day later confronted The Wyatt Family at their compound before the Wyatts defeated them at Battleground on July 24 in a six-man tag team match.
 In the 2016 WWE draft, Wyatt and Rowan were drafted to the SmackDown brand while Strowman was drafted to the Raw brand.